doubleaaron/RoboND-Kinematics-Project/writeup.md

 ![alt text][image1]

-We need to sketch out the KUKA Arm in it's zero configuration.

 #### 2. Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.
 In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.

-The isntructions for DH parameter assignment process for open kinematic chains with n degrees of freedom (i.e., joints) is summarized as:
+The instructions for DH parameter assignment process for open kinematic chains with n degrees of freedom (i.e., joints) is summarized as:

 1. Label all joints from {1, 2, … , n}.
 2. Label all links from {0, 1, …, n} starting with the fixed base link as 0.